oppia/oppia-web-developer-docs/Writing-End-to-End-Tests.md

 ## Important Gotchas ##

 The tests may be run either sequentially or in isolation, and they need to be written to function correctly in both cases.
-To this end care should be taken ensure that the **user names and emails used in each test are unique**.
-That way the only point of contact between different tests is the gallery, which so far is used only be `embedding.js` and `publicationAndGallery.js` and has not been a problem.
+To this end we ensure that usernames and emails used in each test are unique by giving them a distinctive form; in e.g. the editorAndPlayer page usernames should look like 'user1EditorAndPlayer' and emails like 'user1@editorAndPlayer.com'.
+This means that the only point of contact between different tests is the gallery, which so far is used only be `embedding.js` and `publicationAndGallery.js` and has not been a problem.
 The user names in different files have different themes to minimise the likelihood of conflict.

 All test blocks should have an `afterEach` that runs `general.checkForConsoleErrors` to verify no unexpected console errors appeared while the test was running.